47rooks/uc2ool/README.md

   Note that Uc2oolJavafx, Uc2oolEclipse and Uc2oolAndroid require the uc2ool.jar from Uc2oolCore.

-  Uc2oolAndroid are not yet started.
+  Uc2oolAndroid is not yet started.